QuestPK/Openevals/README.md

 pip install openevals
 ````

-2. Set your API key (Anthropic or OpenAI) as environment variables.
+2. Set your API key.

-3. Modify input files and examples as needed.
+3. Modify input files and examples as per requirement.

 4. Run the scripts: